bill-ying/remove-duplicate-files/README.md

 Following criteria are used to determine whether two files are identical:

-- fila names are the same
+- file names are the same
 - file sizes are the same
 - file contents are the same (by comparing SHA256 checksum)

 Please note the timestamp is not compared.

-The program depends on following packate:
+The program depends on following package:
 - Send2Trash

+Usage:
+- python duplicate_file_remover.py <source_folder> <target_folder>

 Example:

-- python duplicate_file_remover.py <source_folder> <target_folder>
+- python duplicate_file_remover.py ~/source ~/target